20 Gujarati Dishes That Will Leave Your Taste Buds Craving More in 2025!

 Which is the best Gujarati food restaurant in Delhi?

-There are a number of Gujarati restaurants such as Suruchi, Rajdhani Thali Restaurant, Gujarat Bhawan Restaurant, Panchvati Gaurav, and more places that serve authentic mouthwatering Gujarati dishes in Delhi.
+There are several Gujarati restaurants such as Suruchi, Rajdhani Thali Restaurant, Gujarat Bhawan Restaurant, Panchvati Gaurav, and more places that serve authentic mouthwatering Gujarati dishes in Delhi.

 Is Gujarati food spicy?